/ seo-tools / Best Keyword Research Tools in 2026

 The "Content Ideas" feature shows you the most shared and linked content for a given keyword, which is helpful for understanding what type of content performs well.
 The Chrome extension overlays keyword data directly in Google search results.

-The data is not as deep or accurate as Ahrefs or SEMrush.
+The data is not as deep or accurate as Ahrefs or Semrush.
 Difficulty scores can be misleading for competitive niches.
-But for $29/month or the lifetime deal at $290, it is a solid starter tool.
+But for $29/month or the one-time lifetime deal at $290, it is a solid starter tool.

 5. Keywords Everywhere